Great Presents and A Good Gifts For Therapist

 Buy On Etsy

 Therapists like us can't help but crack a Freud joke once in a while, particularly over the Holidays.
-We figured if you're going to make a joke that, why not make it a festive Candy Cane version.
-We are gifted like that.
+We figured if you're going to make a joke that, why not make it on their favorite work mug, and include some witty Freudian pun?
+And yes, this is all a big distraction from some oral fixation, we know.

 Is It Appropriate to Give Your Therapist a Thank You present or a Holiday Gift?